 Radiation was used occasionally between the 1920s and 1950s to treat certain head and neck conditions, such as enlarged tonsils, certain skin conditions (such as severe acne), and sinusitis.

 Inherited types of thyroid cancer are very uncommon.
-The most common type of thyroid cancer that can be inherited, by far, is called medullary thyroid cancer.
+The one type of thyroid cancer that may have a higher genetic link, by far, is called medullary thyroid cancer.
 Approximately only 3% of all thyroid cancers are medullary thyroid cancer and of these, less than one half are inherited.

 Observation (Most Common)

 If the thyroid nodule biopsy suggests that it is benign, simply watching the patient and the thyroid nodule is often most appropriate.
-The duration of observation is however somewhat arbitrary.
-Observation usually implies repeating thyroid blood tests, ultrasound, and physical examination in approximately one year.
-If the thyroid nodule should increase in size or establish symptoms, repeat biopsy or another intervention may be indicated.
-Thyroid nodules that don’t change over a period of years may never require any treatment whatsoever.
+The duration of active observation is somewhat arbitrary.
+Observation (or surveillance) usually means repeating thyroid blood tests, ultrasound, and physical examination in approximately one year.
+If the thyroid nodule should increase in size or produce symptoms, a repeat biopsy or another intervention may be indicated.
+Thyroid nodules that don’t change over a period of years likely will never require any treatment whatsoever.

 Thyroid Hormone Therapy

 Although there is little to no evidence to support that taking thyroid hormone effects the growth of benign thyroid nodules, the practice of prescribing thyroid hormone for benign thyroid nodules continues.
-In theory, prescribing thyroid hormone can lower the thyroid stimulating hormone (TSH) production of the pituitary gland and thus decrease the stimulation to growth of thyroid tissue.
+In theory, prescribing thyroid hormone can lower the thyroid stimulating hormone (TSH) production of the pituitary gland and thus decrease the stimulation of thyroid tissue growth.

 Sometimes clearly benign thyroid nodules are managed with surgery.
 Some potential reasons for removing benign thyroid nodules include: